United States Capitol revolutionary war and beyond header United States Capitol

 July 24, 1775

-This John Adams letter was written just after the Continental Congress voted to send the Olive Branch Petition to King George.
-He was disgusted with the petition because he was ready to declare independence, not make another attempt to get the King to reason, which he knew would fail.
+John Adams was disgusted with the Olive Branch Petition because he was ready to declare independence from England, not make another attempt to get the King to reason, which he knew would fail.
 The letter makes disparaging remarks about John Dickinson, a representative to the Continental Congress from Pennsylvania, who was the author of the Olive Branch Petition.
 It also reveals that the Americans were continuing to make war preparations in spite of their petition for peace.
-The letter was captured by the British and published in newspapers as propaganda to try to show that the Americans were really divided.
-The publishing of this letter reduced the impact of the Olive Branch Petition.
-British officials thought the letter revealed the Americans' true intentions in spite of the petition for peace.
-Another John Adams letter written to his wife, Abigail Adams, was captured at the same time.
-You can read the captured letter from John Adams to Abigail Adams here.
-You can also read some John Adams Quotes here.

 John Adams